flydelabs/flyde/website/docs/Tutorials/hello-world-with-flyde/index.md

 - Add another input to your message
 - rename the "message" main output pin to say "greeting"
 - add another output and the same value to it
-- Mega bonus points: create a second flow and use it in your first one 🤯 adding new parts is possible by double clicking the board and searching for a flow
+- Mega bonus points: create a second flow and use it in your first one 🤯 adding new nodes is possible by double clicking the board and searching for a flow

 ---